Search

 Sharing a seriously fun love for food...

-Tender little bites of fluffy eggs layered with cheese and studded with bits of ham, fresh parsley and a dash of grated nutmeg – perfect for brunch appetizers or a grab and go for breakfast!
+Tender little bites of fluffy eggs layered with cheese and studded with bits of ham, fresh parsley and a dash of grated nutmeg – perfect for appetizers, brunch bites or a grab and go for breakfast!

-We have two very special little ones in our world that love eggs.
-So, in planning one of our visits with these special kiddos I started exploring some options they might like.
-Mini frittatas are quick and simple to make and I’m thinking they’ll love them!
+Mini frittatas are quick and simple to make and everyone loves them!
 Eggs whisked with half and half, plus both ricotta and Jarlsberg cheese deliver a touch of creaminess.
 Toss in bits of ham, a sprinkling of parsley and season with kosher salt, freshly cracked black pepper and nutmeg.

 Within minutes the frittatas are in the pan and off to the oven to puff up into bitesize golden gems.